curl/curl/docs/libcurl/opts/CURLOPT_NETRC.md

 ## machine <name>

-Provides credentials for a host called **name**. libcurl searches the .netrc file for a machine token that matches the host name specified in the URL.
+Provides credentials for a host called **name**. libcurl searches the .netrc file for a machine token that matches the hostname specified in the URL.
 Once a match is made, the subsequent tokens are processed, stopping when the end of file is reached or another "machine" is encountered.